welcome to

 Troubleshoot Layout and Design Issues

 Under the "Elements" tab, you’ll see the structure of the webpage's HTML.
 Hover over various parts of the code, and the corresponding sections of the website will be highlighted.
-You can click on any element to view and edit its properties in the "Styles" section on the right.3.
-Experiment with Changes
+You can click on any element to view and edit its properties in the "Styles" section on the right.

 The "Console" tab is where JavaScript errors are logged.
 If a feature isn’t working as expected, check the console for error messages, which can point you to the problem in your code.
-You can also use the console to run JavaScript commands directly and test snippets on the fly.5.
-Monitor Network Activity
+You can also use the console to run JavaScript commands directly and test snippets on the fly.

 If you're troubleshooting performance issues, the "Network" tab will show you which resources are being loaded and their response times.
 This is particularly useful when checking the load time of images, scripts, and external resources like fonts.